-Kylie Grimes is a double Paralympian of the London and Rio games presently training for the Tokyo 2021 Paralympics.
+Kylie Grimes is a triple Paralympian of the London, Rio and Tokyo games.
 While she competed in Athletics in Rio, her love for team sports has seen her return to her first love of wheelchair rugby (once known as Murder Ball).

 An athlete, show jumper, and aspiring Olympian all of her life, within just three years of her life-changing spinal injury in 2006 Kylie returned to competitive sport by cycling 450 km, from Vietnam to Cambodia, to raise money for Regain, a charity dedicated to helping get newly injured tetraplegics back into sport.
 Having undergone a remarkably swift personal rehabilitation herself, she now seeks to help others do the same and continues to undertake sponsored rides around the world for Regain.